wlsf82/i-HOPe-im-IN/README.md

 ### Interactive mode

+With the servers (backend and frontend) up-and-running:

 Run `npm run cy:open` to open the Cypress Test Runner to run tests in interactive mode.

+After the test runner is opened, click on the test file you want to test or run them all.

 ___